 this treat as a great way to end your evening at Scarywood.

-One final observation on the event as a whole: we're somewhat concerned with the fact that all the haunts are in permanent buildings now.
+One final observation on the event as a whole: we're somewhat concerned with the fact that most of the haunts are in permanent buildings now.
 This could

-make it much less flexible in terms of replacing/upgrading attractions in future years.
+make things less flexible in terms of replacing/upgrading attractions in future years.
 While the permanent structures have made the quality and

 theming truly top-notch, we hope that doesn't mean we won't still see substantial changes each year.
 Indeed, that's a challenge when it comes to